belle2/basf2/online_book/analysis/pandas.rst

 Using uproot, we've taken our ROOT file and extracted relevant variables/branches into a useful table of values, where the rows are an event and columns are the branches/variables.

-You can get a quick sense of what is in your dataframe via the following examples:
+You can get a quick sense of what is in your DataFrame via the following examples:

 .. code:: python